jarenofcalifornia/MicroMegas/README.md

 # MicroMegas Info
 Micromegas is a granular sampler and looper, made for live performance. <br>
 It can record and overdub live-audio in any speed or direction.
-It can overdub over any part of an original recording.
+It can overdub over any part of an original recording. <br>
-It can play back these samples as a powerful looper, and/or as a polyphonic granular synthesizer.
+It can play back these samples as a powerful looper, and/or as a polyphonic granular synthesizer. <br>
-These two modes are interrelated, and can be synced together.
+These two modes are interrelated, and can be synced together. <br>
-The looper has quasi-granular parameters, and the granular synthesizer can act as a time-pitch independent looper.
+The looper has quasi-granular parameters, and the granular synthesizer can act as a time-pitch independent looper. <br>

-Micromegas is a Max for Live audio device, and works in Ableton.
+Micromegas is a Max for Live audio device, and works in Ableton. <br>
-Place MicroMegas in an audio track, and place the included "Micromegas MIDI Sender" in a MIDI track.
+Place MicroMegas in an audio track, and place the included "Micromegas MIDI Sender" in a MIDI track. <br>

 I've made two versions of MicroMegas. <br>
 ----"MicroMegas with SoftStep" contains code that allows the Softstep footpedal to control the parameters in powerful ways.